 You are part of your healthcare team, too.
 Make sure to:

-Stick to your asthma action plan.
-Work with your healthcare providers to create this plan.
-It should include how to
+Stick to your Asthma Action Plan.
+Work with your healthcare team to create this plan.
+It should include how to prevent

 Use your medicines.
 You may have maintenance medicine.
 And you may have rescue medicine.
-Make sure to
+Use these as

 directed.
 Talk with a nurse or your pharmacist if you need help using your medicines.

 Keep track of your symptoms.Note your asthma triggers.
 Bring the information with you when you visit your provider.